CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 With the "policy" parameter you instruct email receivers (like gmail.com and yahoo.com) how to handle such invalid messages.
-This policy is published in a DNS record, so that all email receivers can look up your policy and apply it to invalid messages that were sent out of your name.
+This policy is published in a DNS record, so that all email receivers can lookup your policy and apply it to invalid messages that were sent out of your name.

 The "reject" property tells receivers that all invalid messages should